 Add some salt and mix well.

-Now add water.
+Now add some water.

 Let it cook for a couple of minutes. (till the chicken is partially cooked)

 Once it cools down take the chicken pieces out and strain the gravy over the chicken.